codeforboston/cliff-effects/OVERVIEW.md

 ### Summary

 The client puts in their information.
-Valid answers ([see the definition of valid input](#d1-valid-input)) is processed into the [`client`](#d2-the-client-object) object.
+Valid answers ([see the definition of valid input](#d1-valid-input)) are processed into the [`client`](#d2-the-client-object) object.
 Calculations are made, and the result of the calculations are displayed.

 1. At the start, the client data is filled with valid default values (to be linked).
 That practice is [an open question](#e3-default-client-data).
 2. The client then answers questions.